vito-royeca/Cineko/README.md

 ## Cloning

-Clone the GitHub repository and open the project workspace Cineko.xcworkspace.
+Clone the GitHub repository and open the project workspace `Cineko.xcworkspace`.
 You may not need to install the Cocoapod dependencies as they are already inluded in the project repository.

 ```
 $ git clone https://github.com/jovito-royeca/Cineko.git